Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 Is a conversion cart the same as a Connect and Release Wheelbarrow System?

 No. A conversion cart changes between cart use modes.
-A Connect and Release Wheelbarrow System moves a standard wheelbarrow over distance, then releases it for hand placement.
+A Connect and Release Wheelbarrow System moves a standard wheelbarrow over distance, releases it for hand placement, and can support compatible tow-cart staging.

 Is The W.I.T.C.H.™ a conversion cart?